About Jason Jones

 But what’s not to love?
 You couldn’t be locked into a Ferris wheel car with a sweeter sound.

 Jones’ earliest memories of country music come from riding in the car while he was being shuttled between two states.
-“My parents divorced when I was a kid.
-My mom lived in Georgia and my dad lived in Florida, where I’m from, so I spent a lot of my time going back and forth.
+“My parents divorced when I was a kid, so I spent a lot of my time going back and forth.
 There are a lot of Diamond Rio and Shenandoah and Vince Gill songs that, when I hear ‘em, it reminds me of driving back and forth, or being on the boat up in Georgia in the summer with my mom, sisters, and stepdad.
 There’s a song for every major thing that ever happened in my life, and that’s huge to me.
 Also, when I was 12 or 13, I saw Diamond Rio in concert and was honestly just blown away by how they came running out and were like giants on that stage.
 It wasn’t anything I thought I could ever be capable of doing.”

 By the time Warner Bros.
 Records came knocking, he had an arsenal of original material as well as ideas for outside choices.
 “There’s definitely plenty of songs out there in the world that I love that I didn’t write,” he says, “and I have no problem putting them on my album!”—one of those being “Ferris Wheel” (which was written by Kyle Jacobs, Josh Kelley, and Rachel Thibodeau).
 But he’s naturally proud of road-tested originals like “You’re My Favorite,” which has already been used at weddings.
 ‘To me, that’s the ultimate compliment, that somebody would love my song enough for that.”
 Another early fan favorite is the more sorrowful “She Was.”
 “I really want my music to touch people’s lives and help them in some way or another, whether it be helping them get through losing somebody or helping them come up with that really-hard-to-find first dance song for their wedding.”